 Is Forged Carbon a Better Choice?

 If you are in the process of deciding what material to use for your product you may be wondering, is forged carbon stronger than carbon fibre?
 The answer to this question will depend entirely on your application for the material.
-Standard carbon fibre may be a better choice for some applications, while forged carbon fibre may offer more versatile applications depending on your needs.
+Standard carbon fibre manufacturing may be a better choice for some applications, while forged carbon fibre may offer more versatile applications depending on your needs.
 It is always a good idea to consult with an experienced composites manufacturer before making decisions about your project.
-Spartec Composites has over 40 years of experience in the design and manufacture of advanced composites.
+Spartec Composites is a carbon fiber manufacturing company with over 40 years of experience in the design and manufacture of advanced composites.
 We are here to assist you with taking your project from start to finish.
 We are experts and would be pleased to assist you with any stage of your composite manufacturing project.